ash-uncover/alpha-auth-common/README.md

 ## Content

-This project contains generated model and service based on the OpenAPI definition
+This project contains generated model and service based on the OpenAPI definition.

 ## Ecosystem